nueverest/blowdrycss/README.md

 ##### CSS File size does matter.
 Large style files result in the following:
 * Longer download times increase user bounce rates especially on mobile devices.
 * Data pollution on the Internet.
-* Increase the likelihood of style bugs.
+* Increased likelihood of style bugs.
-* Increase the amount of time required to implement new changes and deprecate features.
+* Increased time required to implement new changes and deprecate features.

 ### What it is not
 > This tool is not designed to replace the need to hand-craft complex CSS.